rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-java.md

 The client code is slightly more involved:

-  * We establish a connection and channel and declare an exclusive 'callback' queue for replies.
+  * We establish a connection and channel.
   * We subscribe to the 'callback' queue, so that we can receive RPC responses.
   * Our `call` method makes the actual RPC request.
   * Here, we first generate a unique `correlationId` number and save it - our implementation of `handleDelivery` in `RpcConsumer` will use this value to catch the appropriate response.
+  * Then, a dedicated exclusive queue for the reply is created.
   * Next, we publish the request message, with two properties:
     `replyTo` and `correlationId`.
   * At this point we can sit back and wait until the proper